 Eligibility: Saint Mary's University students in any academic discipline

-To be considered for a summer research position, please email the following information to apply online here by the application deadline and have the following items ready to provide via the online application:
+To be considered for a summer research position, please apply online by the application deadline and have the following items ready to provide via the online application:

 - one or two of the research areas listed above that you would like to work in

 - a short (up to one page) description/essay describing why you would like to be considered for this research position, including the following: